gravitational/gravity/docs/6.x/cluster.md

 ### Reset User Password

-To reset a password for an existing user execute the `gravity users reset <username>` command on one of the cluster nodes.
+To reset a password for an existing user, execute the `gravity users reset <username>` command on one of the Cluster nodes.
 The command accepts the following flags:

 Flag      | Description
 ----------|-------------